 A Nevada state law governs legal separation.
 To establish a legally recognized separation, one of the spouses must bring an action in district court for permanent support and maintenance.
 Simply reaching an agreement between the spouses is not sufficient to constitute legal separation in Nevada.

-The grounds for filing an action for separate maintenance are the same as the grounds for filing for divorce, which include:
+The grounds for a divorce also support filing an action for separate maintenance.
+They include:

-One difference from a divorce action is that there is no residency requirement for filing an action for separate maintenance.
+In addition, a separate maintenance action also may be filed after a 90-day period of desertion.
+Unlike divorce, there is no residency requirement for filing an action for separate maintenance in Nevada.

 In a separate maintenance case, the court can decide essentially all the same financial and family issues as in a divorce action, as well as issues relating to the separation, including: